Data Processing Addendum

 (b) “Authorized Affiliate” means any of Customer's Affiliate(s) which is explicitly permitted to use the Services pursuant to the Agreement between Customer and Triple Whale but has not signed its own agreement with Triple Whale and is not a "Customer" as defined under the Agreement.

 (c) “CCPA” means the California Consumer Privacy Act of 2018, Cal.
 Civ.
-Code §§ 1798.100 et. seq., as amended by the California Privacy Rights Act of 2020.
+Code §§ 1798.100 et. seq. (as amended by the California Privacy Rights Act of 2020) and its implementing regulations, as amended or superseded from time to time.

 (d) The terms, "Controller", "Member State", "Processor", "Processing" and "Supervisory Authority" shall have the same meaning as in the GDPR.
-The terms “Business”, “Business Purpose”, “Consumer” and “Service Provider” shall have the same meaning as in the CCPA.

-(g) “Data Subject” means the identified or identifiable person to whom the Personal Data relates.
+(f) “Data Subject” means the identified or identifiable person to whom the Personal Data relates.

-(h) “FADP” means the Swiss Federal Act on Data Protection of 19 June 1992, and as revised as of 25 September 2020, the “Revised FADP”.
+(g) “FADP” means the Swiss Federal Act on Data Protection of 19 June 1992, and as revised as of 25 September 2020, the “Revised FADP”.

-(i) “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal
+(h) “GDPR” means the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).

-(k) “Services” means the services provided to Customer by Triple Whale in accordance with the Agreement.
+(j) “Services” means the services provided to Customer by Triple Whale in accordance with the Agreement.

-(l) “Security Documentation” means the Security Documentation applicable to the Services purchased by Customer, as updated from time to time, and made reasonably available to Customer by Triple Whale.
+(k) “Security Documentation” means the Security Documentation applicable to the Services purchased by Customer, as updated from time to time, and made reasonably available to Customer by Triple Whale.

-(m) “Sensitive Data” means Personal Data that is protected under a special legislation and requires unique treatment, such as “special categories of data”, “sensitive data” or other materially similar terms under applicable Data Protection Laws, which may include any of the following: (a) social security number, tax file number, passport number, driver's license number, or similar identifier (or any portion thereof); (b) credit or debit card number; (c) financial, credit, genetic, biometric or health information; (d) information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data or biometric data for the purpose of uniquely identifying a natural person, data concerning health or a person’s sex life or sexual orientation, or data relating to criminal convictions and offences; and/or (e) account passwords in unhashed form.
+(l) “Sensitive Data” means Personal Data that is protected under a special legislation and requires unique treatment, such as “special categories of data”, “sensitive data” or other materially similar terms under applicable Data Protection Laws, which may include any of the following: (a) social security number, tax file number, passport number, driver's license number, or similar identifier (or any portion thereof); (b) credit or debit card number; (c) financial, credit, genetic, biometric or health information; (d) information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data or biometric data for the purpose of uniquely identifying a natural person, data concerning health or a person’s sex life or sexual orientation, or data relating to criminal convictions and offences; and/or (e) account passwords in unhashed form.

-(o) “Sub-processor” means any third party that Processes Personal Data under the instruction or supervision of Triple Whale.
+(n) “Sub-processor” means any third party that Processes Personal Data under the instruction or supervision of Triple Whale.

-(p) "UK GDPR" means the Data Protection Act 2018, as well as the GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 (SI 2019/419).
+(o) "UK GDPR" means the Data Protection Act 2018, as well as the GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 (SI 2019/419).

 2. PROCESSING OF PERSONAL DATA